achertkoev/achertkoev.github.io/_posts/2018-01-22-SignalR_core_how_to.md

 ---
 layout: post
-title: SignalR Core- how to start on currency broadcaster sample
+title: SignalR Core- how to start creating a currency broadcaster sample
 tags: .NET SignalR Core
 ---

-Today I'd like to take a look on a new version of SignalR package (to be honest, it's official name is `Microsoft.AspNetCore.Signalr`) and implement currency updates broadcaster sample.
+Today I'd like to take a look at a new version of SignalR package (to be honest, it's official name is `Microsoft.AspNetCore.Signalr`) and implement a currency broadcaster sample.

-For now (22 Jan 2018) the package is still in alpha version, but the release one is going to be published very soon with an official AspNetCore release.
+Currently (22 Jan 2018) the package is still in the alpha version, but the final release is going to be published very soon with the official AspNetCore release.

 ## Default startup